open-telemetry/opentelemetry-specification/specification/data-semantic-conventions.md

-Given an [RFC 3986](https://tools.ietf.org/html/rfc3986) compliant URI of the form `scheme:[//host[:port]]path[?query][#fragment]`, the span name of the span SHOULD be set to to the URI path value, unless another value that represents the identity of the request and has a lower cardinality can be identified.
+Given an [RFC 3986](https://tools.ietf.org/html/rfc3986) compliant URI of the form `scheme:[//host[:port]]path[?query][#fragment]`, the span name of the span SHOULD be set to the URI path value, unless another value that represents the identity of the request and has a lower cardinality can be identified.

 | Attribute name | Notes and examples                                           | Required? |